10 Best Beaches in Maui to See on Your First Visit

 7. Kapalua Bay Beach

-This is what you might imagine when you dreamed of visiting the best beaches in Maui Hawaii!
-What makes Kapalua so unique is that it’s inside of a small bay which protects it from the larger waves.
+This is what you might have imagined when you dreamed of visiting the best beaches in Maui Hawaii!
+What makes Kapalua so unique is that it’s inside of a small bay, which protects it from the larger waves.

 This creates some crystal clear water that’s great for floating and snorkeling.
 Soak in the warm Maui water or grab a pair of goggles and flippers to explore the area.